nih-cfde/published-documentation/README.md

 - To update documents or layout relating to the c2m2, make changes to https://github.com/nih-cfde/c2m2

+- To update documents or layout relating to `cfde-submit`, make changes to https://github.com/nih-cfde/cfde-submit

 - To update the overall style of this website, the contents of the "About" pages, or to add additional data sources, make changes to this repository.

-A robot watches for changes made to the `master` branches of both https://github.com/nih-cfde/the-fair-cookbook and https://github.com/nih-cfde/c2m2.
+A robot watches for changes made to the `master` branches of all the submodules.
 When changes are detected, the robot will automatically pull the changes into this repository and:

   - attempt to render them as a preview site so the author can see how they will look in the public site.
   - make a PR to incorporate your changes into the stable branch so they can be merged into the public site.